The body and sex

 Cancer or its treatment may cause changes to your body that can affect your sexual well-being.

-This information is about the parts of the body that are involved in wanting and having sex.
-It also explains what happens to the body during sex.
-If you have had gender realignment surgery or are intersex, your body may be different in some ways to what we describe here.
-If you cannot find the right information, your GP or local sexual health service may be able to help.
+If you have had gender-affirming surgery or are intersex, your body may be different in some ways to what we describe here.
+If you cannot find the right information for you, a trans and non-binary friendly sexual health and well-being service may be able to help.
+You can check whether this is available on Tranzwiki.
+Or you could contact the UK Cancer and Transition Service (UCATS) for more information.

 The brain and nerves